microstijn/met2map/README.md

 * [x] Set up a virtual environment or `Project.toml` file for Julia dependencies.

 ### **Phase 2: Data Acquisition & Processing**
+**generic helper functions**

+* [x] Write generic helper functions for downloading data.

 **TARA Oceans Data**

-* [ ] Identify specific Tara Oceans datasets required.
+* [ ] Identify which Tara Oceans datasets are required.
 * [ ] Locate and list all direct download URLs for required data.
-* [ ] Write a robust Julia script to download all identified Tara Oceans data.
-* [ ] Develop a Julia script to process and clean the raw Tara data.
+* [ ] Develop a script to process and clean the raw Tara data.

 **ISIMIP Model Data**

-* [ ] Identify the most relevant ISIMIP model outputs for comparison.
+* [ ] Identify the most relevant ISIMIP model outputs and inputs.
 * [ ] Download the selected ISIMIP climate model outputs.
-* [ ] Develop a Julia script to subset the ISIMIP data to match the Tara Oceans samples.
+* [ ] Develop a Julia script map both datasets on a common raster.
-* [ ] Reformat the ISIMIP data to be compatible with the Tara Oceans data.

 ### **Phase 3: Integration & Analysis**

-* [ ] Create a Julia notebook or script (`notebooks/analysis.jl`) to load and merge the processed data.
+* [ ] Create script to load and merge the processed data.
-* [ ] Develop a statistical methodology to compare the datasets.
+* [ ] Develop ML methodology to predict the datasets.
-* [ ] Write code to perform the core statistical analysis.
+* [ ] Develop proper statistics.
 * [ ] Create visualizations to illustrate the proof of principle.

-### **Phase 4: Documentation & Finalization**

-* [ ] Update the `README.md` with a detailed summary of the methods and initial findings.
-* [ ] Add clear comments and documentation to all scripts and notebooks.
-* [ ] Create a data description file (`data/README.md`).
-* [ ] Clean up the repository and remove any large or unnecessary files.
-* [ ] Create a final commit with a summary of the project's success.

 ***